rreezN/hpcGuide/README.md

 `getquota_zhome.sh` to see disk usage

+`qstat -a 'gpu-name'` see all *RUNNING* and *WAITING* jobs on a gpu

+`bqueues -l 'gpu-name` job resource usage on specific GPUs (does not directly say which jobs are *RUNNING* or *WAITING*)

+`qstat -u 'user-name'` lookup on user-name, to see which gpus the user is running on

 # Using VSCode remote to access the HPC
 Assuming you have you private key saved in `~/.ssh/gbar`